Chanelle Price

 Chanelle Price (born August 22, 1990) is an American middle-distance runner who specializes in the 800-meter run.
-She has a personal record of 1:59.10 for the distance.
+She has a personal record of 1:58.73 for the distance.
 She was the gold medalist at the IAAF World Indoor Championships in 2014.

 Price represented the United States at the 2007 World Youth Championships in Athletics and was a medalist at the 2009 Pan American Junior Athletics Championships and the 2012 NACAC Under-23 Championships in Athletics.

 In 2008, she ran the second fastest 800 m time ever for an American high school girl and was chosen as the High School Athlete of the Year.
-She attended the University of Tennessee and broke the world records for the distance medley relay and the 4×800-meter relay with the college team.
+She attended the University of Tennessee and broke the world records for the distance medley relay and the 4 × 800 metres relay with the college team.
 She also set an American record for the 4 × 1500 metres relay.
 She won two NCAA titles in the distance medley relay and placed in the top three of the 800 m at the NCAA Outdoor Championships.

 Running career

 High school

 Born in Livingston, New Jersey to Harry and Yolanda Price, she grew up in Easton, Pennsylvania and attended Easton Area High School there.
 In 2007, she won the Nike High School Nationals title in the 800 m and then, age sixteen, she ran at the USA Outdoor Track and Field Championships and placed seventh.
 At the 2007 World Youth Championships in Athletics she was the early leader, but was illegally blocked by Winny Chebet in the final lap and finished sixth.
 A significant personal best of 2:01.61 minutes at the Prefontaine Classic, which was the second fastest ever by an American high school athlete, led to her inclusion at the 2008 United States Olympic Trials, where she ran in qualifying.
-As a result of these performances she was chosen as the female High School Athlete of the Year.
+As a result of these performances, she was chosen as the female High School Athlete of the Year.